 Most racehorse owners have significant wealth or come from families with long histories in the sport.
-Queen Elizabeth II and members of the British royal family are huge fans of horse racing and own several horses that compete.
+Queen Elizabeth II was a huge horse racing fan and members of the British royal family own several horses that compete.
 Similarly, members of Dubai’s royal family also own horses that have won many races all over the world.

 One racehorse owner who got his start investing in more traditional assets is Seth Klarman, founder of The Baupost Group, a hedge fund based in Boston.
 Klarman generated his wealth by investing in undervalued securities and even wrote a book called Margin of Safety that is considered one of the best investment books of all time.
 Klarman’s horse, Cloud Computing, won the 2017 Preakness Stakes, one of the Triple Crown races.

 Racehorses are typically bought at public auctions before they’ve run in any races at all, according to Stroud Coleman Bloodstock, an international thoroughbred agency based in the U.K. The lack of racing performance makes due diligence on the horses and a deep understanding of the industry a crucial part of the investment process.